apache/openwhisk/core/admin/README.md

     $./gradlew :core:admin:build

-This would create a jar at `core/admin/build/libs/admin-1.0.0-SNAPSHOT-cli.jar` and install it as an executable script at `bin/wskadmin-cli`
+This would create a jar at `core/admin/build/libs/admin-1.0.0-SNAPSHOT-cli.jar` and install it as an executable script at `bin/wskadmin-cli`.

 ### Setup

 Build task would have created an executable ay `bin/wskadmin-cli`.
 This script would require config related to `ArtifactStore` for accessing database.
-For e.g. to access user details from default CouchDB setup create a file `application-cli.conf`
+For e.g. to access user details from default CouchDB setup create a file `application-cli.conf`.

     include classpath("application.conf")